bzigterman/bzigterman.github.io/projects/weather.md

 - 61°
 - 59° dew point
-- Cloudy
+- Clear
-- 95% humidity
+- 94% humidity
-- 4 mph wind
+- 5 mph wind
-- 100% cloud cover
+- 10% cloud cover
 - 37 AQI 🟩
 - 0.04 inches of rain in the past 24 hours
 - 1.66 inches of rain expected in the next 72 hours